-Class Size Matters is proposing that the Council negotiate for and/or establish this Commission in conjunction with their negotiations over rezoning.
+We propose that the Council negotiate for and/or establish this Commission in conjunction with their negotiations over rezoning.

 If new rezoning proposals are adopted, intended to accelerate the construction of affordable and market-rate housing, school overcrowding already at critical levels in many communities will likely grow even more severe, unless there are there are significant reforms to the planning process and the capacity of the city to build schools along with housing.